abednarz210/Power_BI_SALES/README.md

 ## Conclusion

 This dataset, based on fictitious global sales for Adventure Works, covers 2017 to 2020 and focuses on sales in Bikes, Clothing, Accessories, and Components.
 Key findings include a huge sales spike from 2017 to 2018 (+86.15%), a more gradual rise in 2019 (+10.00%), followed by a sharp decline in 2020 (-50.26%), likely due to the pandemic.
-The Bikes category had the highest sales, and Jillian Carson stood out with a 2,222% increase, far surpassing her sales goal.
+Although the Bikes category had the highest sales, it ranked the lowest in profitability.
+Although the Bikes category had the highest sales, it ranked the lowest in profitability.
+Jillian Carson stood out with an impressive 2,222% increase, significantly surpassing her sales goal.